PlayMa256/GrCartuchos/README.md

 ## Backend
 The backend is going to be rewrite using graphql + sequelize to manage the queries for the necessary tables.
-I'm reusing a TS + graphql project that i started on a couse about graphql that i was taken.
+I'm reusing a TS + graphql project that i started on a couse about graphql that i was taking.
 It is a good oportunity to exercise those concepts.